sribee/stix-pattern-evaluator/README.md

 Pattern[ObservationExpression(ComparisonExpression(process:name, Equal, bad_behavior.exe))]
 ```

-As you can see, it is very straight forward.
-This is a very basic expression tree with only one condition.
-This will not produce any results until you initialize a [`PatternEvaluator`](src/main/java/design/unstructured/stix/evaluator/PatternEvaluator.java) and provide an object resolver.
-As mentioned above, there may be a specific use case where you would want to provide your own.
+What is left is a `Pattern` object.
+This will not produce any results until you initialize a [`PatternEvaluator`](src/main/java/design/unstructured/stix/evaluator/PatternEvaluator.java) and provide an object path resolver.
+If you plan to implement your object path resolver, the `PatternEvaluator` provides a constructor to facilitate this.

-### Resolving the object path
+### Resolving an Object Path
-The object path is part of the [STIX Cyber Observable](https://docs.oasis-open.org/cti/stix/v2.1/csprd02/stix-v2.1-csprd02.html) data model.
+The object path is part of the SCO data model.
 In our above example, this would be the [`process:name`](https://docs.oasis-open.org/cti/stix/v2.1/csprd02/stix-v2.1-csprd02.html#_Toc26789822) in our condition.
-This example will demonstrate how the `PatternEvaluator` interacts with the `ObjectPathResolver`.
+This example will demonstrate how to create your own `ObjectPathResolver` and pass it to an instance of `PatternEvaluator`.

 First, we need to create a static resolver:
 ```java